What is Cognitive Behavioral Therapy?

 • Rather than dwelling on negative past experiences, you’ll stay grounded in the here and now, addressing current problems and how they impact your life.

-CBT helps you identify any negative thoughts or patterns that could be causing issues.
+CBT helps your teen identify any negative thoughts or patterns that could be causing issues.

 If those thoughts are untrue or unhelpful in any way, your sessions will help you address and challenge them.